EinsteinVirus/Computer-Forensics/README.md

 ### 23. Ethereal, a popular “sniffing” program that can be used to intercept wired and wireless internet packets was also found to be installed.
 When TCP packets are collected and re-assembled, the default save directory is that users \My Documents directory.
 What is the name of the file that contains the intercepted data?
 ```
+"Interception" is the file name.

+Method: We will find the recent intercepted file stored at the path "C:\Documents and Settings\Mr. Evil\Application Data\Ethereal\recent"
+        and it is named as "Interception".
 ```
 <p>
 <a href="#"><img src="/Images/Ques23.png" alt ="Ques23"></a>